mdibl/biocore_documentation/intro_to_geo.md

 * Main record contains descriptive information about the dataset (organism, platform, sample values + number)
 * Next to the record, the Expression Profiles link takes you to the GEO Profiles page
 * Cluster Analysis to the right brings you to the requisite heatmap
-* Under that are options to download various files containg additional Dataset information, experimental variable subsets, etc
+* Under that are options to download various files containing additional Dataset information, experimental variable subsets, etc
 * At the bottom are additional data analysis tools for finding genes, comparing sets of samples, generating heatmaps, and examining experimental design + value distributions.

 ### GEO Profiles